LaMonte Wade Jr Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks last in MLB with a collective 7.5 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings compiled by the Rockies pitching staff ranks 29th in MLB.

-- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.11).
+- The Rockies' 5.19 team ERA ranks 29th across all league pitching staffs.

-- Rockies pitchers combine to give up 79 total home runs at a rate of 1.3 per game (to rank 24th in the league).
+- The Rockies rank 24th in baseball in home runs surrendered (79 total, 1.3 per game).

-- The Rockies are sending Lamet (1-2) to the mound to make his second start of the season.
+- Seabold makes the start for the Rockies, his seventh of the season.
+He is 1-2 with a 5.40 ERA and 32 strikeouts in 41 2/3 innings pitched.

-- His most recent appearance came on Thursday against the Arizona Diamondbacks, when the right-hander went three innings, surrendering five earned runs while giving up seven hits.
+- In his most recent time out on Thursday against the Arizona Diamondbacks, the righty went 5 1/3 innings, allowing one earned run while surrendering three hits.

+- The 27-year-old has a 5.40 ERA and 6.9 strikeouts per nine innings across 13 games this season, while giving up a batting average of .284 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.